http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 We've built comprehensive MCP capabilities that go well beyond basic compliance with the spec:

-- **Latest spec support**: Streaming HTTP, resumable sessions, sampling, and stateless MCP that allows deployment to Serverless platforms with zero code changes
+- **Latest spec support**: Streaming HTTP, resumable sessions, sampling, and stateless MCP that allows deployment to Serverless platforms with zero code changes to your app
 - **Zero-compromise testability**: Test MCP integrations with pure unit tests
 - **Type-safe tooling**: Leverages http4k's Lens system for compile-time safety
 - **Flexible transport**: HTTP streaming, SSE, WebSockets, Standard IO
 - **Full client support**: Build custom agents programmatically

-For those that want to stay on the bleeding edge, http4k MCP also implements up-to-date draft MCP features including Tool Output schemas, the revised OAuth security model for protected resources, and Elicitation capabilities.
+For those that want to stay on the bleeding edge, http4k MCP also implements up-to-date draft MCP features including [Tool Output schemas](https://modelcontextprotocol.io/specification/draft/server/tools#output-schema), the revised [OAuth security model for protected resources](https://modelcontextprotocol.io/specification/draft/basic/authorization#standards-compliance), and [Elicitation](https://modelcontextprotocol.io/specification/draft/client/elicitation) capabilities.
 Elicitation is something we're very excited about - it allows dynamic user interfaces presented through the client.
 Your MCP tools can request additional input from users when needed, creating interactive AI experiences.
 Expect a demo soon!

 ## What's Next

 [Team http4k](/company) is just getting started.
 Here's what we're working on next:

 ### Intelligent Tool Orchestration
 Automatic tool calling system that lets you plug in any combination of MCP servers, local functions, and remote APIs.
 Define your tools, start a chat session, and the LLM automatically decides when and how to call them based on user input.
-Think "ChatGPT with custom tools" but with full e2e http4k testability - fake custom LLM responses and tool calls, or test complex multi-tool workflows in pure unit tests.
+Think "ChatGPT with custom tools" but with full E2E http4k testability - fake custom LLM responses and tool calls, or test complex multi-tool workflows in pure unit tests.

 ### Google's A2A Protocol
 Google recently announced A2A (Agent2Agent) – an open protocol for AI agents to communicate with each other across different frameworks.
 A2A complements MCP by handling agent-to-agent communication while MCP handles agent-to-tool integration.
 We'll be implementing A2A with the same testability and observability principles.